What It’s Like to Be Boxed In By Amazon

-Anthony Victoria-Midence, communications director at the Center for Community Action and Environmental Justice, says that building more warehouses in the Inland Empire will sicken even more people in an area that’s already overburdened by pollution.
+Anthony Victoria-Midence, a longtime local environmental voice, says that building more warehouses in the "diesel death zones" will sicken even more people in an area that’s already overburdened by pollution.
 And though more warehouses will inevitably mean more jobs, the question is at what cost.
 News reports have described the warehouse environment as “soul crushing,” where employees are treated like “robots” and injuries are common.
 Fewer than half the jobs in the Inland Empire pay a living wage.

 “It’s like this slow violence that the e-commerce chain inflicts,” says Victoria-Midence, “It’s a cycle of madness.”

 Inland Empire residents were livid when they first learned of a proposal to build a massive new warehouse in their neighborhood.
-The 700,000-square-foot facility is expected to emit a literal ton of air pollution each day into the community.
-The project will also bring with it round-the-clock flights (about 26 per day) and 500 daily truck trips to the suburban area.
+The 700,000-square-foot facility, which began operations this spring, is estimated to emit a literal ton of air pollution each day into the community.
+The project will also bring with it round-the-clock flights (about 24 per day) and 500 daily truck trips to the suburban area.

-Last December, late in the evening of the online shopping bonanza known as Cyber Monday, about 100 people gathered in front of one of Amazon’s many warehouses in the Inland Empire.
-They were armed with a list of demands for Jeff Bezos, the CEO of Amazon and one of the world’s richest people.
+In December 2019, late in the evening on Cyber Monday, about 100 people gathered in front of one of Amazon’s many warehouses in the Inland Empire.
+They were armed with a list of demands for Jeff Bezos, the former CEO of Amazon and one of the world’s richest people.
 (Bezos makes about $2,489 per second, more than twice what the median U.S. worker makes in a week.)

 “That means none of this ‘near’ zero emissions crap,” says J.J.
 “That’s pretty much jargon to pass off something like natural gas, which is definitely still a source of pollution.”

-J.J. came to the environmental justice movement a few years back, after coming across a YouTube video explaining that the world only has about a decade to address the climate crisis — or risk global catastrophe.
-J.J. decided to get involved with groups like the Sunrise Movement, a youth-led environmental organization that’s calling for expansive, visionary policies like a Green New Deal to protect communities and the environment.
+J.J. came to the environmental justice movement a few years back, after seeing a YouTube video explaining the urgency of the climate crisis.
+J.J. decided to get involved with groups like the Sunrise Movement, which calls for expansive, visionary policies like a Green New Deal to address climate change.

 While at work, J.J. is careful to keep quiet about their extracurricular activities.
 During the Cyber Monday protest, J.J. covered their face and took off their glasses to mask their identity.
-At work, J.J. says, people have sometimes worn literal masks, designed specifically to filter out air pollution.
-(This was before the pandemic.)
+Even before the pandemic, J.J. says, people at work have sometimes worn literal masks, designed specifically to filter out air pollution.

 Pastor Kelvin Ward, a former Amazon employee who grew up in Riverside, can also attest to the warehouses’ hazardous working conditions.
 During his almost three years working there, Ward saw employees so strapped for time that they would choose not to walk to the bathroom.
 Maintenance workers often claimed they would find human waste in the trash receptacles.